rdclark/h5dc-putting-js-to-work/PuttingJSToWork.markdown

 ## Say a little about yourself

-- Who you are
+>- Who you are
-- What's your background
+>- What's your background
-- Any other programming experience?
-- What's one thing you'd like from today?
+>- What's one thing you'd like from today?

 # Getting started